 Where it shows up

-Reinforcement Learning tends to sit inside products that need to read, write, or recognise without a hard-coded rule — assistants, search, document tools, voice apps.
+Reinforcement Learning tends to sit inside products that need to read, write, or recognise without a hard-coded rule, such as assistants, search, document tools, and voice apps.
 It is rarely the only moving part, but it is often the part the user feels.

 A small example